|

 (break-in, fire, etc), the alarm panel needs to be able to take full

-wired 'first in line'.
+wired 'first in line', usually like this:

 |

-and then (2) is distributed to the rest of the house.
+and then comes back to the demarc box and then (2) is distributed to the rest of the house.
 That way, the alarm

 panel can take full control of the phone line (cutting off the rest of